KnowHow2GO Handbook

 Learn how to save and pay for college.

-COMMUNITY COLLEGES (2-year) Offer associate degrees, certificates,& diplomas.
+Earn associate degrees, certificates, and diplomas.
 List examples of these colleges:

 1